patrisiyarum/improved_ui/README.md

 ## Technology Stack

-This project is a modern frontend application built with:
+This project is a frontend application built with:

 * **Framework:** **React**
 * **Language:** **TypeScript**